emiago/sipgox/README.md

 ## Phone

-Phone is wrapper that can make you easy build phone, create/receive SIP call, handle RTP/RTCP.
+Phone is wrapper that can make you to build fast phone, create/receive SIP call, handle RTP/RTCP.
+It uses `sipgo.Dialog` and adds **media handling** on top.

+It has specific design, and it can not be used for full softphone build.

 ### Dialer